 1 May: He's got a continuing job...

-2 May: Ron is hospitalized for gall bladder surgery scheduled for Thursday 3 May, but preoperative tests indicated he'd suffered a mild heart attack.
+2 May: Ron is hospitalized for gall bladder surgery scheduled for Thursday 3 May at the Swedish Medical Center in Denver, but preoperative tests indicated he'd suffered a mild heart attack.
 This probably occurred at Pole last December, when he experienced chest pains and flu-like symptoms.

 3 May: The gall bladder surgery is postponed, instead there was a cardiac operation; two stents were installed in coronary arteries.